Kingsville Transmission Reinforcement

-Union Gas is committed to minimizing the effects of our projects and operations on the environment.
-An Environmental Study will be conducted by an independent third party, and in consultation with affected Indigenous communities, landowners, government agencies and others.
+Enbridge Gas is committed to minimizing the effects of our projects and operations on the environment.
+An Environmental Report has been conducted by an independent third party, and in consultation with affected Indigenous communities, landowners, government agencies and others.
 You can view the Environmental Report above in the "Latest Updates" section.

 We value the thoughts and ideas of interested parties.
-Feedback received from the public, through our information sessions and other venues, will be instrumental in evaluating and ultimately confirming the final preferred route for the pipeline.
+Feedback received from the public, through our information sessions and other venues, was instrumental in evaluating and ultimately confirming the final preferred route for the pipeline.
 Public information sessions were held in 2017.
 We thank all of those who came out to review project details and provide feedback.

 We are also a big contributor to the economic vitality of the province.
 Our experienced pipeline contractors, for example, will use many local resources to build the pipeline and where possible will procure materials from the local community.